-Punxsutawney Phil prepares to make Groundhog Day prediction
+Punxsutawney Phil predicts six more weeks of winter

 PUNXSUTAWNEY, Pa.
-(AP) — It’s Groundhog Day and people are waiting to learn whether a furry critter in a western Pennsylvania town will predict an early spring or six more weeks of winter.
+(AP) — There will be six more weeks of winter, Punxsutawney Phil predicted as he emerged from his burrow on Wednesday to perform his Groundhog Day duties.

-People will gather Wednesday at Gobbler’s Knob as members of Punxsutawney Phil’s “inner circle” summon him from his tree stump at dawn to learn if he has seen his shadow.
-According to folklore, there will be six more weeks of winter if he sees his shadow.
-If he doesn’t, spring comes early.
+Thousands of people gathered at Gobbler’s Knob as members of Punxsutawney Phil’s “inner circle” summoned him from his tree stump at dawn to learn if he had seen his shadow.
+After Phil’s prediction was announced, the crowd repeatedly chanted “six more weeks!”

+According to folklore, spring would come early if he didn’t see it.

 The event took place virtually last year because of the coronavirus pandemic, depriving the community, which is about 65 miles (105 kilometers) northeast of Pittsburgh, of a boost from tourists.